 I would love to say I have this eccentric relative who I’ve benefited from, but nope.
 The dining room cabinet is from a local shop.
 The owners travel to Denmark twice a year sourcing, and then containership back to the U.S. where they restore their vintage pieces.
 All of them are beautiful and certainly heirloom quality.
 The antique Persian rugs were sourced by a really good friend who has her own shop (www.shophenslin.com).

-You’ve said in the past that interior design and styling are about “more than selecting a paint color or deciding where to place a sofa.”
+You mentioned that interior design and styling are “more than selecting a paint color or deciding where to place a sofa.”
 What sort of things do you try to accomplish with your design that goes beyond those basic decisions?

 What is the most exciting part about taking on a new client project for you?